Best Tesla Model 3 Lowering Springs (Reviewed in 2023)

 As I mentioned, lowering springs is an essential suspension upgrade.
 You’ll enhance the looks of your Tesla Model 3 by minimizing the wheel gap and ground clearance.

-To significantly reduce body roll and improve handling without spending $3,000 to $5,000 on quality coilover kits, you need anti-roll kit/sway bars.
+You need an anti-roll (sway bar) kit to significantly reduce body roll and improve handling without spending $3,000 to $5,000 on quality coilovers.

 If you start digging online, you’ll see people having issues installing springs and sway bars.
 That’s because they buy some random mix-match combinations.